nyu-software-engineering/scrum-framework/team-norms.md

 Important agreements so that everyone knows what is expected of them in terms of responsibility.

-- how the team will work together
+- how the team will work together.
-- how members who need help will solicit it from the others
+- how members who need help will solicit it from the others.
-- how the team will resolve conflicts
+- how the team will resolve conflicts.
-  - how they'll reach consensus when there are disagreements on direction
+  - how they'll reach consensus when there are disagreements on direction.
-  - what to do when a member is failing to deliver on their obligations to the team
+  - what to do when a member is failing to deliver on their obligations to the team.
-  - how quickly team members are expected to respond to messages directed at them
+  - how quickly team members are expected to respond to messages directed at them.

 ## Sprint cadence

 - how much time should a sprint take?
-- usually anywhere from 1-4 weeks long, preferably on the shorter side
+- usually anywhere from 1-4 weeks long, preferably on the shorter side.
-- too short sprints create panic and stress
+- too short sprints create panic and stress.
-- too long creates overly relaxed mood
+- too long creates overly relaxed mood.
 - just right is in the middle... in our case 2 weeks.

 ## Daily standups

-- what days/times will standups occur and how long do they last
+- what days/times will standups occur and how long do they last.
-- members expected to be present synchronously
+- members expected to be present synchronously.
-- agreement that members will not cover for other members who do not participate
+- agreement that members will not cover for other members who do not participate.
+- agreement that a member who makes no progress on a task for two standups or more in a row will be reported to management.

 ## Coding standards

 - Designate a code editor and code linter all team members will use to standardize code formatting.
 - Don't over-engineer.
-Write minimum code to get things working end to end, only then iterate to improve
+Write minimum code to get things working end to end, only then iterate to improve.
   - Code for each task and spike must be peer-reviewed and pass tests before merging into the `main` branch of code.
 - Always push working code, if you break the pipeline/build then fix it.
 - Make granular and small commits, per feature or per bug fix.